← Back to blog

 The distinction between murder and manslaughter determines the sentence — murder carries a mandatory life sentence; manslaughter gives the judge sentencing discretion.

-Homicide is one of the most heavily tested topics in the Criminal Law syllabus for SQE1.
+Homicide is an important topic to revise in the Criminal Law syllabus for SQE1.

 Key Principles for SQE1